abpframework/abp/docs/en/Emailing.md

 If you use the `appsettings.json` to store the password, you should manually inject the `ISettingEncryptionService` and use its `Encrypt` method to obtain an encrypted value.
 This can be done by creating a simple code in your application.
 Then you can delete the code.
 As better, you can create a UI in your application to configure the email settings.
 In this case, you can directly use the `ISettingManager` without worrying the encryption.

+### ISmtpEmailSenderConfiguration

+If you don't want to use the setting system to store the email sending configuration, you can replace the `ISmtpEmailSenderConfiguration` service with your own implementation to get the configuration from any other source. `ISmtpEmailSenderConfiguration` is implemented by the `SmtpEmailSenderConfiguration` by default, which gets the configuration from the setting system as explained above.

 ## Text Template Integration

 ABP Framework provides a strong and flexible [text templating system](Text-Templating.md).
 You can use the text templating system to create dynamic email contents.
 Inject the `ITemplateRenderer` and use the `RenderAsync` to render a template.
 Then use the result as the email body.